Attacks on free speech

 The majority of people online—60 percent of internet users—live in countries that have engaged in some form of censorship.
 Every day, important news is silenced and activists are repressed by governments who want to limit free expression.
 Digital attacks can take news sites offline for as little as $20, and government firewalls can prevent people from finding information that matters to them.
 In some countries journalists risk prison or torture to report on important issues, and some governments pass increasingly harsh laws that crack down on free speech.

 of online mobs

-For many people, hatred and harassment online is a nuisance — a sad reminder that the internet contains some of the worst parts of humanity along with the best.
+For many people, online harassment is a nuisance — a sad reminder that the internet contains some of the worst parts of humanity along with the best.
 Almost everyone has experienced how a single, toxic voice can poison a conversation.
 But what is sometimes described as cyber-bullying has become better organized, better funded, and often government-backed.
-Today’s hate and harassment campaigns are driven by many of the same political and ideological conflicts that exist in the physical world.
+Today’s harassment campaigns are driven by many of the same political and ideological conflicts that exist in the physical world.